manannayak19/blockblockblock-python/README.md

 # Simple Python Blockchain

-It includes a simple proof-of-work system, transaction management, and a REST API using Flask.
+It includes a proof-of-work system, transaction management, and a REST API using Flask.

 ## Features